rene78/BitcoinMythBusters/README.md

 ## Bitcoin Wastes Energy

-> ***Bitcoin mining uses huge amounts of energy without anything in return.***
+> ***Bitcoin mining uses ever increasing amounts of energy without anything in return.***

 **Rebuttal**
 ```
 The consumption of energy is an essential requirement to enforce and maintain Bitcoin's unique characteristics - namely, its immutability, openness, borderlessness, decentralization, resistance to censorship, and scarcity.
-Bitcoin's miners tend to set up their equipment in places with the lowest energy costs, which are often renewable energy sources.
+Bitcoin miners tend to set up their equipment in places where energy costs are particularly low.
+Renewable energy sources perform remarkably well in this regard.

+How much does mankind value a completely decentralized and censorship resistant monetary system for everyone - independent of race, personal wealth, or the degree of government incompetency/malignancy?
 ```
 <details>

   <summary>Detailed rebuttal</summary>

-  some bullets
-  * How much is a decentralized financial system worth to us?
-  * Even if price will rise much higher the energy consumption shouldn't increase as quickly due to the reward halving every 4 years
-  * NO WHATABOUTISM!
-(Current financial system needs a lot of energy, too)
+  There is no denying that Bitcoin mining will always stand in competition with other energy users for electricity.
+Nonetheless there are global regions, where unused excess energy is produced, e.g. Iceland (geothermal power), Sichuan/China or Siberia/Russia (both hydroelectric power).
+Here a global buyer of energy like Bitcoin miners are very welcome.

+  The amount of energy needed to secure the network should reach a plateau at some point in time due to the reward halving, which happens every 4 years.

   Further reading: [Coindesk - The Last Word on Bitcoin’s Energy Consumption](https://www.coindesk.com/the-last-word-on-bitcoins-energy-consumption)